Get

 Blind calico cat

 Cats can lose their vision for many reasons.
 It can happen due to an injury or disease, and it can also happen as part of aging.
-Knowing the signs of blindness or the changes your cat may experience if they are losing vision will help you determine whether you need to contact your vet to have your cat checked.
+Knowing the signs of blindness or the changes your cat may experience if they are losing vision will help you determine whether you need to contact a vet to have your cat checked.

 How easily these changes are detected often depends on the speed of your cat’s vision loss.
 Sudden vision loss tends to make changes in your cat’s behavior more noticeable.

 We’ll go through seven signs to watch for in your cat’s eyes or their behavior.
-If they’re exhibiting some or all of these signs or, for another reason, you suspect your cat may be losing their eyesight, contact your veterinarian for a full examination.
+If they’re exhibiting some or all of these signs or, for another reason, you suspect your cat may be losing their eyesight, contact a veterinarian for a full examination.

 divider 1 paws